 What hidden costs did you come across whilst planning?

-We didn’t have any hidden costs but we did encounter things that we didn’t know about, for example, paying £35 each to register to wed.
+We didn’t know about having to pay £35 each to register to wed.
 Then there was the fact we had no idea how much alterations would be as there isn’t a set price, I rang a local alterations shop and they gave me some rough figures so I had an idea of the maximum price and that is what I factored in to our budget.